zoro9483/zoro9483/README.md

-### YOOOOOO YOOOOO YOOOOOU !!
-Hi there 👋 !!
-WELCOME TO THE AMAZING ME 😂🙌 GOD BLESS YOU AND ME AND EVERYONE.

 - 🔭 I’m currently working on .... building a land page with React , adobe XD , blog page.
 - 🌱 I’m currently learning ....
 Javascript and React to build a simple landing page.
 - 👯 I’m looking to collaborate on .... building app on blockstack.